hwayne/learntla-v2/docs/intro/conceptual-overview.rst

 We checked it with two transfers.
 But what if we wanted to check it with four transfers?
 TLA+ makes it very easy to change our designs.
 We can parameterize any value, and then have different models check with different values.

-.. todo:: wire2

-.. spec:: wire.tla
+.. spec:: wire/2/wire.tla
+  :diff: wire/1/wire.tla
   :fails:

-Now I can make separate models, with the same invariant, but different numbers of workers.
+Now I can make separate models, with the same invariant, but different numbers of simultaneous transfers.
+So I can see that it works correctly with one transfer but not two.

 Discussion
 ==========

 There's a few concepts I haven't introduced here: temporal properties, fairness, stutter-invariance, etc. All of these will be covered later.
 Hopefully, though, this is enough to give you a sense of what, if you decide to learn TLA+, you'll actually be able to *do* with it.
 If you're interested in continuing, check out the :doc:`core </beginner/index>` and `setup`.

-Test with the fixed